mic159/Pong_Clock/README.md

 Pong Clock
 ==========

+*For hardware revision V2.3, for earlier versions, see the [V2.2](https://github.com/mic159/Pong_Clock/tree/v2.2) branch*

 This is the Arduino code for 0miker0's Pong Clock.
 It can be purchased at [Tindie](https://www.tindie.com/products/miker/pongclock-complete-kit/ "Pong Clock Complete Kit").